MrVineetRaj/Imaginify/README.md

 ## Approach

-For this project, I followed a dynamic/hybrid approach:

-- Used Blockchain for transaction details
-- All transactions are performed on the blockchain
+- All the images are on cloudinary
-- Used Cloudinary for image storage
-- Used MongoDB for image metadata
+- there metadata is on blockchain
+- Reactions are on blockchain
+- Comments are on blockchain

 > For running the code, you can check out detailed steps in their respective README.md files.